hyundai-robotics/doc-hi6-mastering/03_operation/1-mastering_step/README.md

 <br>

-3. ⭐After mastering of all axes is completed, move to the updated encoder origin.⭐
+3. After mastering of all axes is completed, move to the updated encoder origin.
     - `TP` > `system` > `3: Robot parameter` > `4: Encoder offset` > `Moving` > `Shift + OK` > `OK`
     - The `Corrected encoder` has already been updated, so its value will not change even if the robot moves to the origin.